Keeper of the Seven Keys: Part I: Background

-Kai Hansen stepped away from doing vocal duties as he had difficulties singing and playing the guitar at the same time during the previous tour.
-It was an album dominated by Hansen, due to illness of co-guitarist Michael Weikath which prevented him from performing on much of the album.
+Kai Hansen stepped away from vocal duties as he had difficulties singing and playing the guitar at the same time during the previous tour.
+It was an album dominated by Hansen, due to illness of co-guitarist Michael Weikath which prevented him from performing on much of the album; Weikath claims he "smoked some bad weed and there was DDT in there", making him unable to play due to tremor.
 "Future World" was released as a single and a music video was made for "Halloween" but with 8 minutes omitted from the song.
 The band originally planned to release Keeper of the Seven Keys: Part I and Part II as a double album, but their record label refused, insisting that the albums be released separately.
 In 1993, both albums were released as a double CD set with bonus tracks.

 Critical reception

-Loudwire named the album at third in their list "Top 25 Power Metal Albums of All Time" and commented the album is "a tireless LP and perhaps the first genuine power metal album."
+Loudwire ranked the album at third in their list "Top 25 Power Metal Albums of All Time" and commented the album is "a tireless LP and perhaps the first genuine power metal album."
 ThoughtCo also named the album in their list "Essential Power Metal Albums."